Website/domain for sale. Contact firstname.lastname@example.org with offers.

-Cable internet is the service provided by Cable TV companies to bring the Internet to your home or business, along with their other services.
-The advantage of cable internet is that the upload and download speeds are much faster than what was previously available.
-In contrast, DSL (Digital Subscriber Line) is a service provided by telephone companies, and is significantly slower than cable internet.
+Cable internet is a kind of service provided by a cable TV company that connects your computer or other device to the internet.
+The advantage of cable internet is that the upload and download speeds are much faster than what was previously available through technologies like Dial-up or DSL (Digital Subscriber Line) is a service provided by telephone companies, and is usually significantly slower than cable internet.

-If you’ve ever been in the middle of a task, such as uploading large photos or watching a movie or TV show, you've probably experienced the frustration of having to wait while your computer lets you know how much - or how little - data has been transferred so far.
+If you’ve ever been in the middle of a task such as uploading large photos, or streaming a movie or TV show, you've probably experienced the frustration of having to wait while your computer lets you know how much - or how little - data has been transferred so far.

 But today, thanks to the technological breakthroughs of high speed cable internet, we can enjoy watching movies, playing games and accessing the internet from multiple devices - our cell phones, TVs, tablets, laptops and PCs.

 The Evolution of Cable Internet Access

 It may surprise you to learn that the history of cable internet service began around 70 years ago in the late 1940s.

 Cable was initially developed to boost over-the-air television broadcasting to remote or mountainous locations.
 By 1952 around 14,000 subscribers enjoyed enhanced TV reception provided by cable companies.

 As improvements in technology enabled cable operators to receive signals from hundreds of miles away, the focus of cable service evolved to include more varied programming to an ever-growing, ever-hungry customer base.

 By the early 1960s the customer base had mushroomed to close to a million subscribers, and it became clear that cable was going to be a driving force in the broadcasting field.